zcyy0/Long-horizon-agent-rl-craftax/README.md

 ### 1. Given equal experience, the from-scratch world model wins

-Sixty evaluation worlds, played by every system so the comparison is paired world-by-world rather than averaged across different games.
+60 evaluation worlds, played by every system so the comparison is paired world-by-world rather than averaged across different games.
 3,200 training decisions each, identical menus, one shared evaluator: